-This spell allows the target, and all items on his person, to become 'gaseous' and cannot be harmed through physical attacks; only the spells Fireball, Ice Storm (Maelstrom could be used in this instance), and Lightning Bolt may cause damage to him, however the Gaseous Form spell would still remain in effect as long as the caster is not dead, or the spell dispelled.
+This spell allows the target, and all items on his person, to become a translucent gaseous version of himself and cannot be harmed through physical attacks; only the spells Fireball, Ice Storm (Maelstrom could be used in this instance), and Lightning Bolt may cause damage to him, however the Gaseous Form spell would still remain in effect as long as the caster is not dead, or the spell dispelled.

 The target must don a white hood to complete the spell.
 While in Gaseous Form, the target may not speak, touch anything, or affect the physical world in any way or the spell is broken.
+The target's identity and all items on his persons or spells in effect on him that would normally be visible to other players may be discerned.